notdef1ned/voice-chat/README.md

 ###Server

 1. Shows connected TCP clients
 2. Connected TCP clients management (if idles for more than 300 sec, client is automatically excluded from the registered clients list)
-3. Broadcasts system messages to clients
+3. Broadcasts system messages to connected clients